 - Make sure your primary keyword is in the first paragraph of your piece, included in the headline and easily visible at the top of the page.

-- In terms of SEO, duplicate content is one of the greatest sins you can commit.
+- In terms of WordPress SEO, duplicate content is one of the greatest sins you can commit.
 Ensure the content you create is authentic and original — this includes titles, descriptions and meta-data, too.

 - Don’t forget about image alt text!
 This is the copy that displays when your image or page doesn’t load, or when a user hovers over the visual.
 Including your primary keyword here is a neat little trick to boost your SEO optimisation.